Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 Setting a strategy on finding an agency and/or consultant is key, and once you have one be sure to have a solid plan to utilize them throughout the year.

 As your SEO will grow throughout the year it’s good to have a plan for new hires that can assist with the additional work.
-In my article The 4 Pillars of SEO, I define what the key aspects to enterprise SEO success are.

 If you avoid thinking hierarchy and lean more towards roles and responsibilities, then your enterprise SEO will benefit and your team will be a strong unit in the long run.